carbon-design-system/carbon-preprocess-svelte/README.md

   silent: true,

   /**
+   * Set to `true` to print a per-asset summary after optimization: which Carbon
+   * components were found, allowlist size, strict/flatpickr flags, how many
+   * rules were removed, and up to 20 pruned selectors.
+Use when styles vanish
+   * and you need to see why.
+Still prints when `silent` is `true`.
+   * @default false
+   */
+  debug: false,

+  /**
    * By default, pre-compiled Carbon StyleSheets ship `@font-face` rules
    * for all available IBM Plex fonts, many of which are not actually
    * used in Carbon Svelte components.